jithk03/Portfolio/Exercise 6/Readme.md

 ## Overview

-This project is part of the **Digital Design and Fabrication** course (inf175).
-The goal was to design and fabricate a laser-cut business card using **Inkscape** and a laser cutter in the lab.
+My goal was to design and fabricate a laser-cut business card using **Inkscape** and a laser cutter in the lab.

 **Requirements:**
 - Standard business card dimensions: **89 × 51 mm**